-Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation and Problems with Solutions
+Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

-Calathea crocata (Eternal Flame Plant) prefers bright, indirect light with some sunlight, warm and humid conditions and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+Calathea crocata (Eternal Flame Plant) prefers bright indirect light with some sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Calathea crocata also called Saffron-coloured Calathea is one of the unique, popular Calathea varieties which has quite colorful foliage and a display of erect orange-red flowers.